 Using This Website

-14. I received a suspicious email message from a ESE email address.
+14. I received a suspicious email message from a DESE email address.
 How can I tell whether it is genuine?

 - PPT, PPS